 - Reversing during haulage should be avoided where possible or done extremely carefully when necessary.

 - Have a briefing for employees working offsite, ensuring they are aware of all potential hazards that a workplace may present.

 - If an accident does occur, your staff should be fully prepared to adapt to the situation as needed and be well-versed in first aid for emergencies.

 - Maintenance of all equipment – especially those in heavy use – needs to be undergone on a regular basis.

 - Weather can adversely affect your haulage efforts; keep up to date with weather reports so that your drivers can always be aware of approaching issues.

 - Fatigue is one of the biggest killers on the road, so training your staff to avoid this should be a part of standard safety training.

 - Record incidents learn from them and reward your staff for completing a given time period with no accidents.
 This will allow openness about the importance of safety in your company and give your drivers incentive to be as safe as possible.

 Safety is one of the biggest concerns for many companies and projects, not simply haulage.
 Keeping your head above water doesn’t have to be difficult, however, if you take these tips to heart.
 They can make your haulage safer and much more efficient as a result.
-The health of those you employ is the most important aspect of any work day, so start putting these tips into practice today.
-If you’re looking for tipper hire Leicester or tipper hire Nottingham, contact AE Faulks today.
+The health of those you employ is the most important aspect of any workday, so start putting these tips into practice today.
+If you’re looking for plant hire in Birmingham, tipper hire Leicester or tipper hire Nottingham, contact AE Faulks today.
 Or take a look at the full list of areas we cover in the East and West Midlands.